wp-plugins/accessibleyoutube/readme.txt

 [accessibleyoutube id=*youtubevideoid* width=*width* height=*height*]

-You could also use the Video add-button in the TinyMCE WYSIWYG-editor.
+You could also use the Video add button in the TinyMCE WYSIWYG-editor.

+= It's not working?!?!?!?1oneone =
+That's a shame.
+Could you please tell me at info@devmedia.nl more?
+Please include information like a link to your blog, your WordPress version and which version you installed.

 == Screenshots ==